go-goyave/goyave/docs_src/src/guide/basics/requests.md

 #### Request.URL

-Get an URL field from the request data.
-Panics if the field is not an URL or doesn't exist.
+Get a URL field from the request data.
+Panics if the field is not a URL or doesn't exist.

 | Parameters     | Return     |
 |----------------|------------|